-If you’re looking for the full book summary, you can find that here: A Deep & Detailed Summary of Man’s Search for Meaning by Viktor Frankl
+If you’re looking for the full book summary, you can find it here: A Deep & Detailed Summary of Man’s Search for Meaning by Viktor Frankl

 In the concentration camps, a human being was reduced to a number.
 Viktor Frankl was number 119,104.
 Upon arrival at his first camp, he estimates that about 90% of his transport was killed in the first few hours.